01 · Executive Signals · Intelligence Pillar

 The Synchronisation That Changes Everything

-Speed-Based Target Profit (SBTP) translates takt profit into the production planning decisions of every shift — ensuring that every capacity choice, every scheduling decision, every inventory level directly and measurably contributes to the annual profit target.
+Speed-Based Target Profit (SBTP) translates Takt Profit into the production planning decisions of every shift — ensuring that every capacity choice, every scheduling decision, every inventory level directly and measurably contributes to the annual profit target.
+The $5.15M AS-Company KAIZENshiro was governed through Takt Profit at the bottleneck filling station.
 Not as a result.
 As a design.

-Sources: Dr. Alin Posteucă, Speed-Based Target Profit, Routledge 2021 · Harvard Business Review "The Speed-Profit Connection" · Fast Company "Production Intelligence 2025"
+Sources: Dr. Alin Posteucă, Speed-Based Target Profit, Routledge 2021 · MCPD: Profitability Scenarios, Routledge 2019

 Culture & Leadership